codingfishman/react-scroll-pagination/README.md

 Similar to *excludeElement*, only this props specify the height directly.
 If both *excludeElement* and *excludeHeight* are specified, only the *excludeHeight* will work.

+### triggerAt
+`OPTIONAL`

+DEFAULT: 15(px)

+Specify at which a distance when the scroll bar is close to the bottom shall the `fetchFunc` be called.
+It's usefull when we want to load the next page smoothly so the user can scroll down without a halt.

 ### outterDivStyle
 `OPTIONAL`